 Juries are smarter and more sophisticated than ever before.
 Like most Americans, juries will typically believe what they see, before they believe what they hear.7 Unfortunately, and all too often, diagnostic testing is negative in traumatic brain injury cases.8 In John’s case, the following medical history was present and lead jurors to be skeptical toward his mild traumatic brain injury:

-All of this could have been avoided.
-Medical practitioners can make a difference for brain injured persons through clear and accurate medical chart documentation.
-It’s good medical practice, and it greatly assists a brain injured patient’s legal case and it is something juries want to see to convince them that the injury is “for real”.
+In fact, all of this could have been avoided.
+Moreover, medical practitioners can make a difference for brain injured persons through clear and accurate medical chart documentation.
+Additionally, it’s good medical practice, and it greatly assists a brain injured patient’s legal case and it is something juries want to see to convince them that the injury is “for real”.
 In short, it’s the credible evidence that builds the juror’s trust and allows them to adequately compensate John and others like him.

 IV.
 ACCURATE MEDICAL CHART DOCUMENTATION

-The patient’s record is a legal document.9 It must be presented completely, concisely, and accurately.
-It is the building block for the brain injured patient’s entire medical and legal care.
-Time spent in the interview process gathering detailed information about the patient will prevent time consuming errors and mistreatment, and it is the first step in the process of defining problems.10 11
+The patient’s record is a legal document.9 Therefore, it must be presented completely, concisely, and accurately.
+Moreover, it is the building block for the brain-injured patient’s entire medical and legal care.
+In fact, time spent in the interview process gathering detailed information about the patient will prevent time-consuming errors and mistreatment.
+Additionally, it is the first step in the process of defining problems.10 11

-A patient’s history should document current health problems, past medical history, family medical history, and contain a profile of patient’s social life and well being.
+In fact, a patient’s history should document current health problems, past medical history, family medical history, and contain a profile of patient’s social life and well-being.
 However, the most important aspect of an interview of a person with a suspected brain injury, and one which is often overlooked, is the manner in which the interview conducted.12 This is the way it should be done:

 1. Provide privacy for the patient.

-7. Look for signs and symptoms 13 of brain injury.
+7. Lastly, look for signs and symptoms 13 of brain injury.

 8. Ask specific questions in follow-up to a patient’s complaints:

-• Do you find yourself showing up for appointments at the wrong time or on the wrong day?
+- Do you find yourself showing up for appointments at the wrong time or on a wrong day?

 B. Physical Examination

-2. Observe and document findings in patient’s chart
+- Then, observe and document findings in the patient’s chart

 C. Testing 14